ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

-    returning the decrypted plaintext and validating the JWE Authentication Tag in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the JWE Authentication Tag is incorrect.
+    returning the decrypted plaintext and validating the JWE Authentication Tag in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the JWE Authentication Tag is incorrect unless HPKE Integrated Encryption is being employed.
+    If HPKE Integrated Encryption is being employed, decrypt the JWE Ciphertext using the specified HPKE algorithm returning the decrypted plaintext
+    in the manner specified for the algorithm, rejecting the input without emitting any decrypted output if the HPKE decryption fails.

 1. If a `zip` parameter was included, uncompress the decrypted plaintext using the specified compression algorithm.